Stocks wobble as major indexes hover around record highs

-Stocks wobbled in morning trading on Wall Street Thursday, a day after approaching record highs set this summer.
+Stocks wobbled in midday trading on Wall Street Thursday, a day after approaching record highs set this summer.

 Investors are reviewing the latest earnings reports with supply chain problems and the impact from rising inflation as a key focus.
 Many companies have warned that the supply chain issues and overall higher costs will hurt operations and Wall Street is trying to gauge just how much it will sting corporate profit growth and margins.